 GigaPan Stitch is available for Windows or Mac.

+And there is something for everyone… whether you are ready to invest money in photo stitching software or not.
 With so many options at your fingertips, the photo stitching possibilities are endless!